Looking for the best things to do in New York City in the fall? You’ve come to the right place!

 What better way to soak in New York City in the fall than aboard a 1920s-style yacht that takes you past all the major sites in Manhattan?

-You’ll be cozily tucked inside a glassed-in heated observatory completely decked out in festive decor with charming music playing in the background as you take in the sights and make an unforgettable memory.
+You’ll be tucked inside a heated observatory completely decked out in festive decor.
+Listen to the charming music playing in the background as you take in the sights and make an unforgettable memory.

 Finding fall activities in New York City for kids isn’t always easy, which is why I really appreciate Boo at the Zoo.
 Every year the Bronx Zoo hosts a Halloween party in NYC the whole family can take part in.

 Guests are encouraged to show up in costume and take part in a day of fun.
 The zoo has candy trails so kids can trick or treat alongside their favorite animals.

 It’s an educational day too, since the zoo shows what some of the animals’ favorite snacks are as well.
 Trust me when I say your little ones will be grinning from ear to ear!

 There’s a multitude of arts and crafts kids can take part in, as well as a magician, pumpkin carving shows, and a costume parade that takes place three times a day.

 Long story short, this is one of the best things to do in New York City in the fall with kids, but tickets must be purchased in advance.
 The zoo uses flex pricing, which means it will vary depending on demand so book yours well ahead of time to avoid paying a higher price.

 Boo at the Zoo takes place on Saturdays and Sundays from September 30th – October 29th, 2023.